celinekim/MonUs-Cryptocurrency-Monitor-App/Solutions.md

 5. My Cryptocurrencies

 The My Cryptocurrencies page, for users who are logged in, allows users to view graphs for the cryptocurrencies they follow.

+6. View history from a certain point of time

+Users can view historical data for cryptocurrencies of their choice starting from a certain point of time.
+For ex: they can view data from the last 30 minutes.